divaprotocol/oracles/docs/Tellor.md

 ![Tellor-v2 drawio (1)](https://user-images.githubusercontent.com/37043174/223677771-9c76e8a2-ee63-437e-8192-23bf9d5bd113.png)

-This documentation will focus on describing the process of reporting values to the Tellor contract and passing them on into DIVA Protocol using the Tellor adapter.
-To learn more about DIVA Protocol and the settlement process, please refer to their official [DIVA Protocol documentation][diva-protocol-docs].
+This documentation provides an overview of the Tellor protocol, how the Tellor adapter works, and how it can be used.
+It assumes that the reader is familiar with the mechanics of [DIVA Protocol][diva-protocol-docs].

 ## Contract addresses